greenorbitspace/hub/userguide/content/en/docs/glossary/b/beyond-value-chain-mitigation.md

 ---
-title: Beyond Value Chain Mitigation
+title: Beyond value chain mitigation
 ref: beyond-value-chain-mitigation
+weight: 1
+exported_at: '2025-06-16T15:05:48.602279+00:00'
-description: 'Beyond value chain mitigation: Refers to strategies and practices that extend sustainability efforts beyond the immediate value chain of a business, addressing broader environmental and social impacts throughout the entire lifecycle of products and services.'
+definition: 'Beyond Value Chain Mitigation: Refers to strategies and practices that aim to address environmental and social impacts not only within a company''s own operations but also throughout its entire value chain, including suppliers, customers, and other stakeholders.
+This approach emphasizes proactive measures to enhance sustainability and reduce negative impacts on the environment and society at large.'
-notion_page_id: 35381e6a-9b81-4dbd-92ec-2b5f4e9bc0bb
-exported_at: '2025-06-16T14:24:44.355081+00:00'
-category:
+id: GL10
+categories:
 - Sustainability & Environment
-id: GL10
 ---